una/personal-goals/happy-moments/happy-moments.md

 07/19/2015
 ---
 It took 4 hours, but I finally sorted out my flights for September.
 I'm pretty happy with that!

+07/20/2015
+---
+Today I had my first aerial class.
+It is HARD but so much fun!
+I also can't climb the silks yet, but I WILL.

+07/21/2015
+---
+I arrived in Portland today!
+I walked around and ended up at this huge book store called Powell's.

+07/22/2015
+---
+Today was my birthday!
+One of the OSCon organizers got me a carrot cake and I went to Salt & Straw :) SO many noms!

+07/23/2015
+---
+I did my OSCon talk today.
+It was the first time I saw written feedback from a talk, and I got all 5/5 stars, which was super reassuring.

+07/24/2015
+---
+Today was TXJS!
+And this conference has SUCH an awesome community!
+I met so many people I admire from the internet, and they were so much fun to hang out with.